William Ricketts Sanctuary (William Ricketts Sanctuary)

 William Ricketts Sanctuary - Temporary Closure

-William Ricketts Sanctuary was extensively damaged, with many sculptures, buildings, pathways, and handrails destroyed by numerous large fallen Mountain Ash trees.
-Continued rainfall and storm events over the past few years has further hampered the recovery progress.
+William Ricketts Sanctuary was extensively damaged by a cyclogenesis storm event in June 2021.
+Many sculptures, buildings, pathways, and handrails were destroyed by numerous large fallen Mountain Ash trees.

 Our highest priority is public and staff safety, and this site remains too dangerous for the public to enter.
 Works are continuing to make the Sanctuary safe for Parks Victoria and its contractors to continue the recovery process.

-Parks Victoria is continuing to work on a plan to make the site safe, but it is going to take longer than other sites due to the sheer scale of the damage and the artistic and cultural importance of the sculptures.
-At this stage, there is no specific date when the Sanctuary will re-open, but it is not expected to be during 2024.
+Parks Victoria is continuing to make the site safe to re-open, but it is going to take longer than other sites due to the sheer scale of the damage and the artistic and cultural importance of the sculptures.
+At this stage, there is no specific date when the Sanctuary will re-open, but it is not expected to be during 2025.

 We understand it’s disappointing that William Ricketts Sanctuary remains closed, and we are grateful to the local community, our stakeholders and visitors for their patience and continued priority to keep safe by staying outside of these closed areas.